 lighthouse, a shorter tower of focal plane 16 m (52 ft), had an unusual

 Art Nouveau design and was located at the foot of the main pier of the

 view posted by Klaus Huelse and another postcard view on Lightphotos.net.
 The second lighthouse

-was a hexagonal skeletal tower built in 1928; it is shown in a postcard view contributed by Michel Forand to Lighthouse Explorer and in a closeup postcard view posted by Lightphotos.net.
+was a hexagonal skeletal tower built in 1928; it is shown in a postcard view contributed by Michel Forand to Lighthouse Digest and in a closeup postcard view posted by Lightphotos.net.
 The lantern of the 1928 tower was moved atop the water tower in 1968.
+The Fresnel lens of the lighthouse, which originally rotated on a mercury bath, has been replaced by a modern Tideland TRB 400 rotating lens.
 Located about 1.2 km (3/4 mi) northeast of the

 harbor breakwaters.
 Site status unknown, probably open but local guidance is recommended; tower closed.

 Information available on lost lighthouses:

 Return to the Lighthouse Directory index